smusp/SEMs_with_lavaan/Little_2006/Little_2006.md

 LISREL script in Appendix A (pp. 71-72) gives correlations, standard deviations, means, and sample sizes for each group.
-From these, the variance-covariance matrices for each group can be obtained.
+From these, the co/variance matrices for each group can be obtained.
 The means, standard deviations, and correlations are entered as vectors.
 In Appendix A, only the lower triangle of correlations is presented with ones along the diagonal; and that is all that is needed here.

 ``` r
 # 7th grade